segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 ## Step 2: Activate your Linked Audience

-Use the Audience overview page to build or maintain Linked Audiences.
+You can use your Linked Audience to activate any [actions-based destination](/docs/connections/destinations/actions/#available-actions-based-destinations).
+The steps below provide instructions on how to add a destination to your Linked Audience(s), and send an event that best matches your use case.

 > info ""
-> Note that [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) all have preset mappings with many of the following steps already configured.
+> Segment has preset mappings for [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) with many of the following steps already configured.

+> warning ""
+> Some action destinations have limitations on nested objects, and the depth of the `_entity_context` property.

-### Step 2a: Add an actions destination
+### Step 2a: Add an action destination

-To activate your Linked Audience, you'll first need to add an actions destination.
+To activate your Linked Audience, you'll first need to add an action destination.

 From the Add destination window, select your destination and click **Next**.

 ### Step 2b: Select event
 After adding an actions destination, select what type of event you want to send to the destination.
 Events update the destination about changes to your entity or audiences.
+You can then use these actions to orchestrate campaigns in other tools.

 You can send events:
 - When an entity on a profile changes: